The Legend of Zelda LCD games: Plot

 Eight unruly dragons are creating havoc in the world.
 After they kidnap Princess Zelda, it is up to Link to defeat them and rescue the princess.
-The dragons have imprisoned Zelda behind a seal that requires all 8 pieces of the triforce to unlock.
+The dragons have imprisoned Zelda behind a seal that requires all 8 pieces of the Triforce to unlock.
 After defeating each dragon, Link gains one piece of the triforce.

 Development and release

 The Zelda Game & Watch was developed by Gunpei Yokoi and Nintendo R&D1.

 Reception

 Zelda is thought to have pushed the limits of what is possible on the Game & Watch LCD format, though the gameplay is far simpler than the NES original.
 The game was noted in particular by Famitsu as having achieved the excitement and role-playing game-feel of the original series, but the game was criticized for being too easy if the player attained too many power-ups during play.
 Retro Gamer rated it Number 5 in their "Perfect Ten Games" for Game & Watch, noting that "it did capture the feel of the world it was played in".

-Today the game frequently fetches high prices on the secondary market with auction values ranging from £25 to £60.